Our preservation metrics turn complex data into easy to understand numbers — Here's how it works.

 Conserv is oriented around your environmental goals for your unique collection.

-Our "environmental levels" features allows you to set range and fluctuation goals for temperature, relative humidity, and light levels.
+Our "environmental levels" features allow you to set range and fluctuation goals for temperature, relative humidity, and light levels.

 If you're not sure where to start on setting levels for your collection, someone from the Conserv team is happy to help.

 Finally, we get to the preservation metrics!
-Each of these metrics has its own article eif you want to dig in deeper.
+Each of these metrics has its own article if you want to dig in deeper.

-💻 Here's a screenshot of Conserv analytics with preservation metrics on the right
+💻 Here's a screenshot of Conserv analytics with key performance indicator (KPI) preservation metrics on the right.

 % of Time in Range, % of Time under Fluctuation

-We figure out the % of reading that are within your levels for temperature, relative humidity, and light levels.
+We figure out the % of readings that are within your levels for temperature, relative humidity, and light levels.

 The Conserv Score combines temperature and relative humidity fluctuation numbers into a score from A (best) to E (worst).